magic-wormhole/magic-wormhole/README.md

 ```$ pip install magic-wormhole```

-On Debian/Ubuntu systems, you may first need `apt-get python-dev libffi-dev`.
+On Debian/Ubuntu systems, you may first need `apt-get python-dev
+libffi-dev`.
+On Fedora it's `libffi-devel` and `python-devel`.
+On OS-X,
-On OS-X, you may need to install `pip`.
+you may need to install `pip` and run `xcode-select --install` to get
+GCC.

 Developers can clone the source tree and run `tox` to run the unit tests on
 all supported (and installed) versions of python: 2.7, 3.3, 3.4, and 3.5.